mhejrati/3D-Object/README.md

 ## Quick start guide

 This code is tested on Linux.
-Also pre-compiled Mex files for Linux is inlcuded.
+Pre-compiled Mex files for linux are inlcuded.

 ### Prerequsite: Install PASCAL VOC 2011 trainval and development kit
 ``` sh